alseambusher/say-thanks/README.md

 # say-thanks
-Say thanks to people who which you on your birthday
+Say thanks to people who wish you on your birthday on Facebook